banderson623/advent-of-code-2023/README.md

 Here is a good example of the regex problem https://rubular.com/r/u7gmmN6nQqTp83 thanks to Travis' help constructing `ninezjtxp7bpzdgtoneeightoneighth`, this is nasty.

 A quck google and a bunch of stack overflows that all look kinda like [this one](https://stackoverflow.com/a/44642092/5419).
 Fine so lets walk the string and snag the matches without regexp...

+## Day 2

+Part 1:
+I sure would love to use soemthigng other than javascript... hmm.. maybe not this one though?
+Okay i stuck with javascript.
+Huh, so much string splitting, mixed with a bit of Math.max

+Oh well on to Part 2.